7 Promotion Ideas For Perfume & Fragrance Retailers

 4) Use scratch & sniff scent samples in promotional mailers

-Research shows that scent marketing can increase retail sales by up to 11%.
+Industry data suggests that scent marketing can increase retail sales significantly.
 Fragrance retailers can leverage this by sending catalogs or postcards featuring their signature scents directly to targeted mailing lists.

 The physical interaction required to activate the scent creates a memorable brand touchpoint.
 When customers physically engage with your marketing material, they form stronger connections to your products than through visual advertisements alone.